syncfusion-content/javascript-docs/js/DropDownList/HowTo.md

         }
     }
     /*
-    In this method, appending the items directly to ultag of popuplist items dynamcially when searching and do virtual scrolling.
+    In this method, appending the items directly to ultag of popup list items dynamcially when searching and do virtual scrolling.
     */
     function dynamicItems(proxy, itemTag) {